ml-tooling/ml-hub/README.md

   <a href="#contribution">Contribution</a>
 </p>

-MLHub is based on [Jupyterhub](https://github.com/jupyterhub/jupyterhub).
+MLHub is based on [Jupyterhub](https://github.com/jupyterhub/jupyterhub) with complete focus on Docker and Kubernetes.
 MLHub allows to create and manage multiple [workspaces](https://github.com/ml-tooling/ml-workspace), for example to distribute them to a group of people or within a team.

 ## Highlights